MariaAngela24/introduction-to-computer-science/lab_14.md

 4) Add code so that if the dog reaches the edge of the stage, it bounces.
   >*Hint: You will need one of the blocks in the "Motion" category for this!

-5) Right click on the script you created and choose the "Dupl
+5) Right click on the script you created and choose the "Duplicate" option.
+This should create a second script that is identical to the script you created in step #2-5.

+6) Modify the new script so the sprite faces right and moves to the right when you press the right arrow key.

 ## 2. Here be Dragons!